0BananaBig0/from_gcc_to_cpp/docs/Gcc.md

 ###### Characteristics

 1. Automatic resolution:
-   - The operating system loads the shared libraries automatically when the application starts.
+   - The operating system **automatically loads all required shared libraries** **when the application starts**, even if they are not used.
 2. Simplified development:
    - Developers include the DLL's import library (`.lib` file) in Windows or the shared library (`.so` file) in Linux during compilation, simplifying the linking process.